rafelafrance/label_finder/README.md

 _**Note that you are running this script from the virtual environment in the yolo directory, not in this directory or this virtual environment.**_

 Notes for YOLO inference:
-- `--weights` The full path to you put the yolo model.
+- `--weights` The full path to where you put the yolo model.
 - `--source` The directory where you put the herbarium sheet images.
 These are the resized images from the `yolo-inference` output.
 - `--project` A base path to where you want to put the yolo output.
 YOLO has a "project" directory which is the grandparent of where the output goes.
 - `--name` This is the directory name that will hold the actual output.
 It is nested underneath the `--project` directory.
 So if you have a --project of `/path/to/yolo/output/` and a --name of `run_2024-05-05` then the full path to the output is `/path/to/yolo/output/run_2024-05-05`.
 - YOLO will create one space delimited file per herbarium sheet with each line holding the identified label class, the label coordinates, and the confidence score for the label.
-- save-txt: Save the results to the text files (one per input image)
+- --save-txt: Save the results to the text files (one per input image).
-- save-conf: Save confidences in the result files
+- --save-conf: Save confidences in the result files.
-- project: The root directory for saving the results
+- --project: The root directory for saving the results.
-- name: Save results to this directory under the project directory
+- --name: Save results to this directory under the project directory.
-- exist-ok: It's ok for the output directory to exist
+- --exist-ok: It's ok for the output directory to exist.
-- nosave: Do not save images
+- --nosave: Do not save images.
-- conf-thres: Confidence threshold before saving the label
+- --conf-thres: Confidence threshold before saving the label.

 This is an example of how to run inference.